Backwashing a Pool Sand Filter – Full Step by Step Guide

 Why is dirt coming out of my pool jets?

-This is likely to be because the sand pool filter requires cleaning or backwashing as it has too much dirt and debris in it.
-You would backwash if it is a sand filter or remove and clean if it is a cartridge filter.
+This is likely because the sand pool filter requires cleaning or backwashing as it has too much dirt and debris.
+You would backwash it if it is a sand filter or remove and clean it if it is a cartridge filter.

 Why is my pool filter pressure gauge reading zero?

 This could be because the gauge is faulty.
-But most likely it is because you have an airlock in the system so no water is passing through the filter.
-Try loosening the valve on top of the filter to let any trapped air out.
+But most likely, it is because you have an airlock in the system, so no water passes through the filter.
+Try loosening the valve atop the filter to let any trapped air out.

 How often do you backwash a saltwater pool?

-As far as backwashing goes, then a saltwater pool with a sand filter is no different from a freshwater pool with a sand filter.
-It should therefore be treated the same and backwashed as shown above.
+Regarding backwashing, a saltwater pool with a sand filter is no different from a freshwater pool with a sand filter.
+Therefore, it should be treated the same way and backwashed as shown above.

 What happens if you don’t backwash your pool?

-If you do not backwash your sand pool filters regularly then the filter will become more and more clogged with debris leading to increased back pressure, lack of suction in the skimmers and much reduced filtering of your pool’s water.
+Suppose you do not backwash your sand pool filters regularly.
+In that case, the filter will become increasingly clogged with debris, leading to increased back pressure, lack of suction in the skimmers and much-reduced filtering of your pool’s water.